ude-soco/SIMT/semantic-interest-miner-backend/README.md

 **Step 3 Check if the backend already start successfully**

-For checking that the backend part is working, tape the following link in the browser: `127.0.0.1:8000`, it should take 10 to 15 min to load (because of the Glove model).
+For checking that the backend part is working, type the following link in the browser: `127.0.0.1:8000`, it should take 10 to 15 min to load (because of the Glove model).
 You can also check the API docs via `127.0.0.1:8000/docs`.

 ## Steps to run application using Docker for Windows users: